Ancient wooden posts in the Creek

 o A jetty used by the village fishing fleet in the 18th &19th centuries.
 See... fishing in the Estuary

-Today it seems that one, or both, of the two later alternatives above are the most likely, as much more evidence has come to light in recent years...
+Today it seems that one, or both, of the two later alternatives above are the most likely, as much more evidence has come to light over the years...

 In 1910 a report of excavation work on Redhills by Francis Reader, undertaken in Bounds Farm at the edge of the Creek included a map which showed a Pile Foundation in the middle of the Creek...